Mortgage Regulations Affect Homebuyers

 Mortgage Process With The CFPB New Forms

 For borrowers who are going through the mortgage loan application process, the lender needs to give the mortgage loan applicant these two forms.
 One of the disclosures that need to be given is the Loan Estimate form, which is given initially.
 Down the mortgage loan process, the mortgage loan borrowers need to be given the Closing Disclosure form, which replaces the previous HUD.
+The purpose of the Disclosure Form is so the mortgage loan borrower can examine and review the final mortgage loan numbers and terms of the mortgage loan before the mortgage loan borrower proceeds with closing the mortgage loan.

 CFPB Loan Estimate Form